Pomax/music-theory-js/README.md

 # Music Theory .JS

-For when you want to do music things, using music theory, rather than just pressing some keys on a piano.
+For when you want to do music things, using music theory, rather than just pressing keys that happen to "sounds good".

 ## What is?